khalidhamada/coordina-project-wizard/readme.txt

 == Installation ==

-1. Upload the `coordina-project-wizard` folder to `/wp-content/plugins/`.
+1. Upload the coordina-project-wizard folder to /wp-content/plugins/.
-2. Activate the main Coordina plugin (https://github.com/khalidhamada/coordina)
+2. Install the main Coordina plugin from https://github.com/khalidhamada/coordina
+3. Activate the main Coordina plugin.
-3. Activate Coordina Project Wizard.
+4. Activate Coordina Project Wizard.
-4. Launch the wizard from the Coordina Projects area.
+5. Launch the wizard from the Coordina Projects area.

+If Coordina core is missing or inactive, this add-on will refuse activation and will show an admin notice until the dependency is available.

+== Screenshots ==

+1. Template selection step using the normalized project template catalog.
+2. Project details step with prefilled defaults from the selected template.
+3. Milestones step for reviewing and tailoring the starter structure.
+4. Tasks step for editing kickoff work before project creation.
+5. Final review step before the add-on scaffolds the project.

 == Frequently Asked Questions ==